charmockridge/FootageTool/README.md

 * Updated README.md
 * Automatic check for updates once the program is opened - Check the ***Installation*** information to know if any more packages are needed to be downloaded.
 * Update assister
+* Fixed render error - uninstall all packages (installed with pip) and reinstall following the **Installation** steps.

 ## Future Implements and Updates